Executive Summary

 Early adopters, such as a key Vervio client, have seen striking improvements:

-• Release cycles dramatically shortened – deployments that previously took hours now take seconds.
+Release cycles are dramatically shortened – deployments that previously took hours now take seconds.

-For customers, this translates into quicker updates, more responsive sites, and more consistent digital experiences.
+For customers, this translates into faster updates, more responsive sites, and a more consistent digital experience.
 For teams, it means less overhead and faster onboarding.

 Challenges EDS Resolves